 Why You Will Love This Guide

-Cannabis oil may seem like a simple term, but members of my Well With Cannabis Community know that there is more to it than that.
+Cannabis oil may seem like a simple term, but as members of my Well With Cannabis Community know, there is more to it than that.

-Cannabis oil is a blanket term used to describe different types of oil extracted from or infused with the cannabis plant.
+Cannabis oil is a blanket term used to describe a variety of different types of oil extracted from or infused with the cannabis plant

-Together we will go through the different types of oils available so you can better understand what style you want to make or buy.
+Together we will go through the different types of oils that can be made and how they will affect you, so you can better understand what style you want to make or buy.

 • Hemp seed oil – non-intoxicating cooking oil that contains no cannabinoids